zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/clickhouse/_index.md

 ---
-title: "Measure performance of Clickhosue on an Arm-based server"
+title: "Measure performance of Clickhouse on an Arm-based server"

 description: >
     Learn how to benchmark performance of Clickhouse on Arm-based server.